Install your app on an IoT Core device

 You can install your app using one of the two methods that are listed below.

-The method using the Windows Device Portal is only for developer scenarios.
-The other two methods are for production scenarios.
+Installing apps using the Windows Device Portal is only for developer scenarios.
+Please create a provisioning package or add the app to your Windows IoT Core image for production scenarios.

 Using Windows Device Portal

 An .appx or .appxbundle is required for Windows Device Portal.
 Beginning with version 17763 of the SDK and tools if the minimum target version of the app project> is 17763 or greater the tools will create an .msix or .msixbundle.
 To create an .appx or .appxbundle set the minimum version to a version less than 17763 or run makeappx.exe directly.
 It may also be possible to rename the .msix to .appx, or .msixbundle to .appxbundle.

 For this method, you will need to ensure that you are connected to the internet.
 If you do not have access to the internet, you can also have a peer-to-peer ethernet connection between the device and a client machine that doesn't include a path to access the open internet.
 However, going about the latter way will install the app but will fail to launch if the app is store-signed.

 To install your application on the device please do the following:

 Open the Windows Device Portal for your IoT device.